 - Maps of all of the High Court claims to the coast can be seen HERE

-- High Court spreadsheet of claims by Map Area and hyperlinked CIVs can be downloaded in a searchable format HERE
+- Spreadsheet of High Court claims by Map Area can be downloaded in a searchable format HERE

 - Claims lodged directly with the Crown can be seen HERE

 To find a claim, there are two steps: